This is the home page of J.R. Lucas, Fellow of Merton College, Oxford.

 [For short runs---under 1,000---I am prepared to waive the payment as being negligible.
 But a few of my articles have been much reprinted, and I think it is only fair that I should have some share in the proceeds.]

-One hundred and forty three entries at present:
+One hundred and thirty five entries at present:

 I Gödelian Papers